Serge Bertuzzo, VA3SB

 RAC Special Advisor at World Radiocommunications Conferences

-The Defence of Amateur Radio Fund (DARF) Trust supports the travel expenses of a certified Amateur as a member of the Canadian official delegation to the International Telecommunication Union’s World Radiocommunications Conferences (WRC) and preparatory meetings.
-This Amateur is nominated by RAC and is focused on issues specific to Amateur Radio on the agenda at the next WRC meeting.
+The sole purpose of the Defence of Amateur Radio Fund (DARF) Trust is to support the travel expenses of a certified Amateur as a member of the Canadian official delegation at the International Telecommunication Union’s World Radiocommunications Conferences (WRC) and Preparatory Meetings in Geneva, Switzerland.

-As the WRC is the mechanism that sets international allocations for all users of the radio spectrum, our delegate’s role is to assist our regulator in defending existing Amateur bands from reallocation or harmful sharing by other interests; and, when an opportunity arises, to advocate for new allocations.
+The WRC is the mechanism that sets international allocations for all users of the radio spectrum.
+Our delegate’s role is to assist our regulator, Innovation, Science and Economic Development Canada (ISED), in all agenda issues that may influence allocations to the Amateur Radio Service.
+This may include helping defend existing Amateur bands from being reallocated or being subject to harmful sharing by other interested parties.
+And when an opportunity arises, this could also include advocating for new allocations.

-DARF was created by Tom Atkins, VE3CDM (SK) and Bill Loucks, VE3AR (SK) in 1991 to provide that funding.
-It is administered by RAC to ensure that the funds are disbursed only for the purposes allowed by the Trust:
+The DARF Trust was created by Tom Atkins, VE3CDM (SK) and Bill Loucks, VE3AR (SK), in 1991 to provide funding to ensure that a Canadian Radio Amateur would be part of these critical processes.
+Over the years, this need has only grown more critical with the explosion of mobile services and the need for more spectrum to service them.
+DARF is an independent legal Trust which is administered by RAC to ensure that any funds disbursed are only used for the purposes allowed by the Trust as follows:

-1) To ensure that there are sufficient funds on hand for the Amateur delegate’s expenses to attend WRC meetings.
+1) Ensure that there are sufficient funds on hand for the Amateur delegate’s expenses to attend WRC meetings.

 It costs a lot to send a person to Geneva to work and live for almost a month, even with discounted airfare and hotel rates.
 We all experience rising costs and are aware of the loonie’s falling buying power.
 If you have not contributed to DARF, please consider making a personal donation and also suggest a club donation to DARF at your next club meeting.